-- Use of John Deere PLUS-50TM or ACEA-E6/E7 oil; - Engine equipped with an extended drain interval oil pan - Use of diesel fuel with sulfur content less than 0.50% (5000 ppm) - Use of premium oil John Deere PLUS-50, ACEA E7 or ACEA E6 - Use of an approved John Deere oil filter
+- Use of John Deere PLUS-50TM or ACEA-E7/E6 oil; - Engine equipped with an extended drain interval oil pan - Use of diesel fuel with sulfur content less than 0.50% (5000 ppm) - Use of an approved John Deere oil filter

+Unless all of the above conditions are met, oil change interval is REDUCED.
 Refer to DIESEL ENGINE OIL AND FILTER SERVICE INTERVALS, in Fuels, Lubricants and Coolant Section.